oddnetworks/example-single-process/README.md

 #### Environment Variables

-You can override the default values we use in `example.env`, or run the server as-is.
+You can copy over `.env.example` into your own `.env` file to override the default values, or run the server as-is.

 - `NODE_ENV` - this environment variable will tell which environment to run node in.
 The default value is `development`.
 - `PORT` - this environment variable will tell which port to run the [express](https://www.npmjs.com/package/express) server on.
 The default value is `3000`.